ylogx/blog/_posts/2017-04-19-unit-testing.md

 ---
 layout: post
-title: Android Unit Testing
+title: Unit Testing
-subtitle: Is it really that freaking hard, No.
+subtitle: 'Is it really that freaking hard, No.'
 date: '2015-08-28T00:00:00.000+05:30'
 author: Shubham Chaudhary
+permalink: unit-testing
 comments: true
 tags:
   - android
   - testing
   - unittest
   - unit test
   - robolectric
 ---

+I have been planning to write this post since August, 2015.
+A lot has gone by since then.
+I was working on Android apps back then.
+Since then I have moved from working on backend apis, to working on machine learning applications.

 > Is it really so hard to unit test android application?